 Biofeedback

-Biofeedback is a technique that helps individuals gain control over physiological functions by providing real-time feedback.
+Biofeedback helps individuals control body functions by providing real-time feedback.
 This kind of behavioral therapy is useful for managing stress, anxiety, and chronic pain.

 Techniques of Biofeedback

-- Monitoring physiological responses: Use devices to measure heart rate, muscle tension, and other bodily functions
+- Monitoring physiological responses: Track heart rate, muscle tension, and more using monitoring devices.

 - Training in relaxation techniques: Learn to control physiological responses through relaxation and visualization